Kreswell/kreswell.github.io/_posts/QuantumKoans.md

 Imagine throwing a dart (with a geometric point tip) at the [real number line](https://en.wikipedia.org/wiki/Real_line).
 Suppose you aim at $$\pi$$.
 What's the probability that you hit $$\pi$$ *exactly*?
 How will you know if you hit $$\pi$$ *exactly*?
 Suppose you try to cheat and stick the dart *exactly* on $$\pi$$ by hand.
 Is that even possible?
 What if instead of aiming at $$\pi$$, you aim at $$2$$.
 Is that different, or is $$2$$ just as "easy to hit" as $$\pi$$?

 ### Emptiness
-I'm just going to point you towards the Buddhist concept of [sunyata](https://en.wikipedia.org/wiki/%C5%9A%C5%ABnyat%C4%81) or [emptiness](https://www.huffpost.com/entry/emptiness-most-misunderstood-word-in-buddhism_b_2769189), the Kantian concept of the *unknowability* of the thing-in-itself
+I'm just going to point you towards the Buddhist concept of [sunyata](https://en.wikipedia.org/wiki/%C5%9A%C5%ABnyat%C4%81) or [emptiness](https://www.huffpost.com/entry/emptiness-most-misunderstood-word-in-buddhism_b_2769189) and the Kantian concept of the *unknowability* of the [thing-in-itself](https://en.wikipedia.org/wiki/Thing-in-itself).

+### Quotes
+Finally, let me list a few quotes that might get us thinking in the right direction.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzODgwOTU5NSwtMTI3MTI1NzMyMywxND
-U2MDk4NDg4LC05MDAyNTM1OTIsLTIxMzU4MzA5ODIsMTU1NDA2
-Mzg3Nyw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbMzY3ODM0NDIxLC0xMjcxMjU3MzIzLDE0NT
+YwOTg0ODgsLTkwMDI1MzU5MiwtMjEzNTgzMDk4MiwxNTU0MDYz
+ODc3LDczMDk5ODExNl19
 -->